Suicide and Suicide Risk

 Continuum of Suicidal Thoughts

 The continuum proceeds from left, corresponding to minimal risk of suicide, to the right, corresponding to extremely high and imminent risk.
 This helps explain why assessment of risk in individuals experiencing suicidal thoughts include asking about methods considered and the degree of detailed planning.
 A nearly universal experience, not particularly associated with risk of suicide, is a wish to escape problems or stressors.
 Slightly further on the continuum is the experience of feeling so overwhelmed (by emotions or stressors) that the individual feels that death might be advantageous.
-This line of thought, without thoughts of taking action to end one’s own life, is termed “passive” suicidal ideation.
+This line of thought, without thoughts of taking action to end one’s life, is sometimes termed passive suicidal ideation.
 Next on the continuum is having thoughts about suicide, without having seriously considered any methods to do it.
 Progressing along the continuum, individuals may have considered a plan, to a varying degree of specificity.
-At some point, the individual may have considered the plan in enough detail to be prepared to carry it out (e.g., a plan of how and when to access a firearm to attempt suicide, or access to pills needed for a lethal ingestion, etc.).
-At the extreme end of the continuum, a patient might have a detailed plan with the intent to carry it out – these individuals are on the cusp of attempting suicide unless prevented from doing so.
+At some point, the individual may have considered the plan in enough detail to be prepared to carry it out (.for instance, a plan of how and when to access a firearm to attempt suicide, or access pills needed for a lethal ingestion).
+At the extreme end of the continuum, a patient might have a detailed plan with the intent to carry it out - these individuals are on the cusp of attempting suicide unless prevented from doing so.

 Normally, movement along the continuum is gradual, giving opportunities for the patient to reach out for help and to utilize coping skills or take advantage of protective factors before they are on the extreme right side of the continuum.
 However, there are some factors which make individuals at a higher risk of moving quickly to the extreme right side of the continuum.
-These “fast track” factors include impulsivity from substance use, bipolar disorder, ADHD, or traumatic brain injury; a significant history of trauma; and young age (pre-adolescence) and/or intellectual disability.
-It is important to carefully evaluate suicidal thoughts in these patients, even if they deny suicide planning or intent, given their increased risk of moving quickly along the continuum.

 Clinical Pearl: Pre-Adolescent Suicide Attempts